forrest79/deploy-php/readme.md

 $container = $configurator->createContainer();
 ```

-In debug mode is hash calculated from every assets files timestamp - creating hash is fast (if you change file or add/remove some file, hash is changed and assets are automatically rebuilt before request is performed).
+In debug mode, hash is calculated from every assets file timestamp - creating hash is fast (if you change file or add/remove some file, hash is changed and assets are automatically rebuilt before the request is performed).

-In Nette you need to define you own Assets extension, that will read hash from ```assets.hash``` and with some sort of service, you can use it in your application.
+In Nette, you need to define you own Assets extension, that will read hash from ```assets.hash``` and with some sort of service, you can use it in your application.
 For example, like this:

 ```php
 // Service to use in application